Jun-Lucis/BIG-theory/docs/limitations.md

 * a quantitative theory of biological inheritance;
 * a quantitative model of consciousness or subjective qualia;
 * a calibrated theory of cosmology or dark matter;
-* a validated engineering model for materials, membranes, or interface failure.
+* a validated engineering model for materials, membranes, or interface failure;
+* a theory of AI identity, agency, or consciousness.

 Some BIG models may show structural analogies with these fields, but such analogies are not the same as calibrated physical equivalence.